 Is the Salzburg Card really worth buying?

 Sounds too good to be true, right?
-Sounds like I Am advertising the card, right?
+It sounds like I Am advertising the card, right?
 I am not.
 I am just a fan of it and would recommend it to everyone.
-I could sell them and get a 10% commission but that’s not the reason I want you to buy one.
+I could sell them and get a 10% commission, but that’s not the reason I want you to buy one.
 I want you to buy a Salzburg card to make the most out of your stay in Salzburg.

 When not to buy the Salzburg card?

 If you don’t have time because you already have other plans, if you only spend a few hours in the city or if you don’t want to spend any money at all.
 It is fine to walk Salzburg for a few hours to see the main sights, and even if you stay for days, you can still find things you can do for free.
 The city is small, and there is enough to see entering none of the paid sights.